webservco/coding-standards/README.md

 Symfony support
 - install symfony related packages
-- create `.phpstan/get_doctrine_manager.php`, as in phpstan-doctrine documentation
+- (if using Doctrine) create `.phpstan/get_doctrine_manager.php`, as in phpstan-doctrine documentation
-- use specific `phpstan-symfony.neon` configuration files
+- use specific `phpstan-symfony.neon` or `phpstan-symfony-doctrine.neon` configuration files

 Usage: